Walter Mazzarri: Inter Milan

-Mazzarri was officially appointed as the Inter manager on 24 May 2013, after Andrea Stramaccioni was dismissed for a poor performance in the 2012–13 season.
+Mazzarri was officially appointed as the Inter Milan manager on 24 May 2013, after Andrea Stramaccioni was dismissed for a poor performance in the 2012–13 season.
 On 2 July 2014, he signed a one-year extension to tie him to the team until 30 June 2016.

 He was sacked by Inter after a series of disappointing results on 14 November 2014, leaving the club in ninth place.
 He parted with the club before the 12th matchday, while they were five points below their season objective of the third position.

 Watford

 On 21 May 2016, Watford confirmed they had reached an agreement with Mazzarri to become head coach from 1 July 2016 on a three-year contract.
 He joined a club owned by his compatriot Giampaolo Pozzo, and worked without being able to speak English.

 Mazzarri secured Watford's Premier League status that season, finishing one place above relegation in 17th, a four-place dip on their previous campaign.
 It was announced on 17 May 2017 that his contract would be terminated at the end of his first season at the club.